Oral Ulcers in Horses

 Symptoms of Oral Ulcers in Horses

-- Mouth and/or lips sensitive to touch.
+- Is the mouth and/or lips sensitive to touch?

-Ripgut (Bromus diandrus), Foxtail (Hordeum Murinum) and Cheatgrass (Bromus Tektorum) are just a few common and extremely problematic grasses within the US.
+Ripgut (Bromus diandrus), Foxtail (Hordeum Murinum), and Cheatgrass (Bromus Tektorum) are just a few common and extremely problematic grasses within the US.
 There are too many variations of undesirable grasses to list them all, but these are the most notorious ones, especially the Ripgut.
 It has been known to perforate a cows gut when eaten.

 The Ripgut grass was the culprit in our situation, so the photos and videos you find in this article are of that grass.